The Worst SiteGround or Hostwinds Shared Hosting is Still Better than the Best GoDaddy Shared Hosting

 Since last weekend I’ve moved two other clients.
 All three client’s sites now run well.

 - For less money!

 So… yeah.
-Much as I like talking to the support people at GoDaddy (they’re really nice) the fact of the matter is I almost never have to call support for other hosting companies.
-But GoDaddy?
-Yeah, maybe all you really need to know is that I’ve got GoDaddy’s support number on speed dial.
+Much as I like calling the support people at GoDaddy (they’re really nice) the fact of the matter is I almost never have to call support for other hosting companies.
+(All you really need to know is that I’ve got GoDaddy’s support number on speed dial!)

 So I’m just going to say it one more time: Don’t use GoDaddy for shared hosting.
 If you do use GoDaddy for shared hosting stop.
 Just stop.

 Note: here are a few of the companies I’ve been recommending.
 These aren’t affiliate links and I don’t get compensation for them.
 I just think they’re good, popular, well-reviewed companies that I don’t have to have on speed dial.